Sony Over-Ear Headphones MDR-XB950N1 Test – Extra Bass

 In the meantime, the range of headphones became overwhelming.
 Some manufacturers purposely count on an extravagant design but often neglect the sound.
-Sony is not part of this group.
+Sony does the exact opposite.
 The Japanese brand rolled out another model with the popular Extra Bass feature.
 We tested the over-ear headphones MDR-XB950N1 and tell you if the sound is as good as promised by Sony.

 The first impression

 You will instantly notice that the headphones are a high-quality product.
 The assembly is spotless and makes a great first impression.
-This verifies by the first wearing.
 Sony used very soft over-ear pads, which fit perfectly on the head and over the ears.
-Even wearers of glasses will be able to wear the XB950N1 for several hours without an uncomfortable feeling.
+Even people with glasses can wearthe XB950N1 for several hours without an uncomfortable feeling.

 If you are done listening to music with the headphones, you can fold them and put them into the included textile pouch.
 The weight of 1.5lbs is totally okay.